MarufZak/study-logs/grokking-web-application-security/README.md

 ### Path traversal

 Suppose the static files are being served through our application.
 Application takes the name of the file from query params (`?file=myfile.png`).
 In this case attacker could use (`?file=../../sensitive-file.yaml`) to obtain sensitive file.
-This is called file traversal.
+This is called _path traversal_.
 No path should be allowed in the filename, and when requesting the filename, filename should always be tested against path characters.

 ### Mass assignment